board of directors, governance and ethics

 board of directors

-To learn more about the role of Chevron’s Board and Board committees, please see our 2016 Proxy Statement.
+To learn more about the role of Chevron’s Board and Board committees, please see our 2017 Proxy Statement.

-We understand that effective corporate governance, including an independent Board for which all Directors stand for election every year, is critical to our long-term success.
-Nine of our 10 Directors are non-employees and independent, as defined by the NYSE Corporate Governance Standards; the independent Directors annually elect a Chairman and an independent Lead Director.
-Over the past 10 years, stockholders have elected 10 new independent Directors.
-Chevron’s Restated Certificate of Incorporation and By-Laws do not contain supermajority vote provisions, and stockholders have the right to call for special meetings and recommend Director candidates to the Board.
+For Chevron, good corporate governance means having structures and processes in place to make sure that the company’s decisions and actions are in the best interests of our stockholders.
+We understand that effective corporate governance, including an independent Board in which all Directors stand for election every year, is critical to our long-term success.
+Ten of our 12 Directors are nonemployees and independent, as defined by the New York Stock Exchange Corporate Governance Standards.
+The independent Directors annually elect a Chairman and, when the CEO is also Chairman, they elect an independent Lead Director.
+Chevron’s Certificate of Incorporation and By-Laws do not contain any supermajority vote provisions, and stockholders have the right to call for special meetings and recommend Director candidates to the Board.
 In addition, we have a policy to obtain stockholder approval of any stockholder rights plan.
 More information can be found at Chevron Corporate Governance.

 Chevron takes the conduct of its employees seriously and requires questionable conduct to be reported.
 This may include, for example, violations of company policy or of the Chevron Business Conduct and Ethics Code.
 One reporting method available to the entire workforce is the Chevron Hotline, which is operated offsite by Global Compliance Services (AlertLine®), an independent agent.
 In addition, our Global Office of Ombuds provides a safe, confidential environment outside formal reporting channels to resolve workplace concerns.
 Employees may contact an Ombudsman at any time, regardless of the stage of the concern or severity of the issue.